mayan-edms/Mayan-EDMS/docs/topics/development.rst

 - events.py

-  - Define history type events
+  - Define history type events.

 - exceptions.py

-  - Exceptions defined by the app
+  - Exceptions defined by the app.

+- fields.py

+  - Place any custom form field classed you define here.

-- icons.py
+- handlers.py

-  - Defines the icons to be used by the links and views of the app.
-  - Imports from the icons app only.
+  - Contains the signal handlers, functions that will process a given signal emited from this or other apps.

 - links.py